EASTERN VENEZUELA BIRDING TOUR: DETAILED ITINERARY

 We will make a few roadside stops along the way to break the journey and we are likely to encounter such open country species as Great Egret, Wood Stork, Black and Turkey Vultures, White-tailed Kite, White-tailed, Roadside and Savanna Hawks, Yellow-headed Caracara, Crested Caracara, American Kestrel, Limpkin, Purple Gallinule, Wattled Jacana, Southern Lapwing, Common and Ruddy Ground Doves, Scaled and Eared Doves, Brown-throated Parakeet, Green-rumped Parrotlet, Orange-winged Parrot, Smooth-billed Ani, Black-throated Mango, Yellow-chinned Spinetail, Plain Thornbird, Cattle Tyrant, Tropical Kingbird, Great Kiskadee, Fork-tailed Flycatcher, White-headed Marsh Tyrant, Grey-breasted Martin, Southern Rough-winged Swallow, House Wren, Palm and Blue-grey Tanagers, Red-breasted Blackbird, Black-striped Sparrow, Ruddy-breasted Seedeater and Grassland Sparrow.
 We may also come across Whistling Heron and Aplomado Falcon.

-Eventually, we will reach the hills and mountains and travel onwards to Caripe for a four nights stay.
+Eventually, we will reach the hills and mountains and travel onwards to the Caripe region for a four nights stay.

-Eastern Venezuela: Days 3-5 The main attraction of the Caripe region is the occurrence of five bird species that are either endemic or near-endemic to these cloudforests in the northeastern corner of Venezuela.
+Eastern Venezuela: Days 3-5 The main attraction of the Caripe region is the occurrence of six bird species that are either endemic or near-endemic to these cloudforests in the northeastern corner of Venezuela.
 The flashy White-tailed Sabrewing (a hummingbird that also lives on Tobago) prefers shady patches of Heliconia while the unobtrusive and well-camouflaged endemic White-throated Barbtail behaves more like a mouse as it forages among moss-covered trunks.
 The dainty and endearing endemic Sucre Antpitta, looking for all the world like an egg on legs, hops around in the densest thickets but can sometimes be hard to see but the endemic Paria Brushfinch is much less of a challenge.
 We will also explore one of the few remaining patches of suitable habitat for the endemic and endangered Grey-headed Warbler.
 We have a very good chance of encountering this Red Data Book species.
+The rare Urich’s Tyrannulet is another speciality we will be hoping to see.
+This poorly-known species was first refound in this area in 2007.

 The endemic Venezuelan Sylph also occurs here regularly and there is even a good chance for the rare endemic Venezuelan Flowerpiercer.
-We should also encounter the endemic Caracas Tapaculo and the local form here may represent a distinct species, restricted to the northeast.
+We should also encounter the endemic Caracas Tapaculo although the local form here may represent a distinct species, restricted to northeast Venezuela.
+Fruiting trees often attract hungry near-endemic Groove-billed Toucanets and sometimes the endemic and very aptly-named Handsome Fruiteater.

-Other species we may well see in the Caripe region include Swallow-tailed Kite, White and Zone-tailed Hawks, Red-billed Parrot, Ferruginous Pygmy Owl, Green Hermit, Collared Trogon, Golden-olive and Red-rumped Woodpeckers, Olivaceous, Black-banded and Cocoa Woodcreepers, Red-billed Scythebill, Crested Spinetail, the ground-hugging Grey-throated Leaftosser, Slaty Antwren, Smoke-coloured Pewee, Slaty-capped, Cinnamon and Social Flycatchers, Coopmans’s Tyrannulet (named after the late Paul Coopmans, our greatly missed guide and friend), Rufous-breasted Wren, Yellow-legged Thrush, Long-billed Gnatwren, Rufous-browed Peppershrike, Cerulean (uncommon), Three-striped and Golden-crowned Warblers, Tropical Parula, Bananaquit, Green Honeycreeper, Blue Dacnis, Blue-capped, Turquoise and Black-headed Tanagers, and Thick-billed Euphonia.
+Other species we may well see in the Caripe region include Swallow-tailed Kite, White and Zone-tailed Hawks, Red-billed Parrot, the Venezuelan form (emma) of the Painted Parakeet, Ferruginous Pygmy Owl, Green Hermit, Collared Trogon, Golden-olive and Red-rumped Woodpeckers, Olivaceous, Black-banded and Cocoa Woodcreepers, Red-billed Scythebill, Crested and Stripe-breasted Spinetails, the ground-hugging Grey-throated Leaftosser, Slaty Antwren, Black-faced Antthrush, Smoke-coloured Pewee, Slaty-capped, Cinnamon and Social Flycatchers, Coopmans’s Tyrannulet (named after the late Paul Coopmans, our greatly missed guide and friend), Rufous-breasted Wren, Yellow-legged Thrush, Long-billed Gnatwren, Rufous-browed Peppershrike, Cerulean (uncommon), Three-striped and Golden-crowned Warblers, Tropical Parula, Bananaquit, Green Honeycreeper, Blue Dacnis, Blue-capped, Turquoise and Black-headed Tanagers, and Thick-billed Euphonia.
 On a day with good thermals, the huge Ornate Hawk-Eagle is possible here.

 At lower altitudes, among the nectar-rich blossoms of the flaming-red Erythrina trees we will witness the antics of an excellent selection of hummingbirds with resounding names like Golden-tailed Sapphire, Brown Violetear, Fork-tailed Woodnymph, Blue-tailed Emerald, Copper-rumped Hummingbird and Long-billed Starthroat, whilst Tennessee Warblers and Crested Oropendolas often join in to sip the nectar.
 If we are very lucky we will even come across the exquisite little Tufted Coquette or a flock of swift-flying Lilac-tailed Parrotlets.
 Hard-to-see Little Tinamous whistle from patches of shrubby growth and woodland, where we may also find Great Black Hawk, Rufous-vented Chachalaca, Squirrel and Striped Cuckoos, Red-crowned Woodpecker, Streak-headed Woodcreeper, Ochre-lored Flatbill, Rusty-margined Flycatcher, Rufous-and-white Wren, Golden-fronted Greenlet, Red-eyed Vireo, Bare-eyed Thrush, Tropical Gnatcatcher, Trinidad Euphonia, Silver-beaked, White-lined and White-shouldered Tanagers, Greyish Saltator, Grey and Yellow-bellied Seedeaters and Blue-black Grassquit.